-The degradation of organic matter by microbial activity 45 in fine-grained sediment creates a unique microenvironment that may be conducive to dissolution of some types of minerals.
-The microbial degradation of organic matter by aerobic and, in particular, anaerobic remineralization pathways (e.g., denitrification, iron and manganese reduction, and sul- 50 fate reduction) leads to an accumulation of reduced forms of S, N, Fe, and Mn in both the dissolved and particulate phases.
+The degradation of organic matter by microbial activity in fine-grained sediment creates a unique microenvironment that may be conducive to dissolution of some types of minerals.
+The microbial degradation of organic matter by aerobic and, in particular, anaerobic remineralization pathways (e.g., denitrification, iron and manganese reduction, and sulfate reduction) leads to an accumulation of reduced forms of S, N, Fe, and Mn in both the dissolved and particulate phases.
 If these compounds are exposed to oxygen or nitrate at the sediment surface they can be oxidized rapidly, leading to a local decrease in pH to <6.
-Under these conditions, 55 carbonate dissolution may take place if pore fluids become undersaturated with respect to the dissolving mineral phase (Jahnke and Jahnke, 2000).
-Silicate dissolution strongly depends on the mineral type, whereby Mg-silicate dissolution (e.g., olivine) is enhanced at low pH and aluminosilicates at 60 high pH (Oelkers et al., 2018, and references therein).
-Mineral dissolution may be facilitated or even enhanced through the action of electrogenic cable bacteria that can oxidize S by shuttling electrons from subsurface anaerobic sediments to the oxic surface layer (Meysman et al., 2019).
-However, ca- 65 ble bacteria are not thought to be highly active in bioturbated sediments, such that their potential impact on alkalinity en-
+Under these conditions, carbonate dissolution may take place if pore fluids become undersaturated with respect to the dissolving mineral phase (Jahnke and Jahnke, 2000).
+Silicate dissolution strongly depends on the mineral type, whereby Mg-silicate dissolution (e.g., olivine) is enhanced at low pH and aluminosilicates at high pH (Oelkers et al., 2018, and references therein).
+Mineral dissolution may be facilitated or even enhanced through the action of electrogenic cable bacteria that can oxidize S by shuttling electrons from subsurface anaerobic sediments to

-Low-energy environment (continental shelves) High-energy environment (surf zone) Mineral dissolution Enhanced by metabolic processes Bioturbation Wave actions, tides and currents Mineral size Medium (micrometer range) Large (millimeter range) Grinding Mechanically, on land In situ by wave actions, water movement Risk of secondary mineral formation High, due to saturation levels in pore fluids Low, due to dilution by ambient seawater Background rain rate of detrital minerals High risk of fast alkaline mineral burial POC; high rates may enhance mineral dissolu- Low impact tion Risk of mineral reloca- tion Medium; strong bottom currents may transport minerals to offshore depocenters High; transport by wave action and currents out of turbulent zone TA detection Challenged by water depths - logistical difficulties High dilution factors with seawater Large seawater alkalinity background Turbulent waters, impacting stationary sensor systems Air-sea exchange Enhanced by benthic-pelagic coupling Enhanced by currents, upwelling Instantaneous hancement by mineral dissolution may not be quantitatively significant at the regional scale.
+Low-energy environment (continental shelves) High-energy environment (surf zone) Mineral dissolution Enhanced by metabolic processes Bioturbation Wave actions, tides and currents Mineral size Medium (micrometer range) Large (millimeter range) Grinding Mechanically, on land In situ by wave actions, water movement Risk of secondary min- eral formation High, due to saturation levels in pore fluids Low, due to dilution by ambient seawater Background rain rate of detrital minerals High risk of fast alkaline mineral burial POC; high rates may enhance mineral dissolu- Low impact tion Risk of mineral reloca- tion Medium; strong bottom currents may transport minerals to offshore depocenters High; transport by wave action and currents out of turbulent zone TA detection Challenged by water depths - logistical difficul- ties High dilution factors with seawater Large seawater alkalinity background Turbulent waters, impacting stationary sensor systems Air-sea exchange Enhanced by benthic-pelagic coupling Enhanced by currents, upwelling Instantaneous the oxic surface layer (Meysman et al., 2019).
+However, cable bacteria are not thought to be highly active in bioturbated sediments, such that their potential impact on alkalinity enhancement by mineral dissolution may not be quantitatively significant at the regional scale.